apitoolkit/apitoolkit-landing/content/blog/How-to-Prevent-Sending-sensitive-Data-to-APItoolkit-during-integration/index.md

 ---
 title: "How to Prevent Sending sensitive Data to APItoolkit during integration"
 date: 2024-02-12T06:44:56+02:00
+description: "By implementing these techniques, you gain peace of mind knowing your sensitive data is shielded within APIToolkit's captured traffic."
 author: elliot
 categories:
   - Data Redacting